YinHK-gameDev/unity-learn/lighting/Lighting probes/Light Probe Proxy Volume.md

  > When you set the **Light Probes** property in the Mesh Renderer component to **Use Proxy Volume**, the GameObject must have a **Light Probe Proxy Volume (LPPV)** component attached.

+You can add a **LPPV component** on the same GameObject, or you can use (borrow) a **LPPV component** from another GameObject using the **Proxy Volume Override** property.
+If Unity cannot find a **LPPV component** in the current GameObject or in the Proxy Volume Override GameObject, a warning message is displayed at the bottom of the Renderer.

 ### ref